 BINUS Business School International Undergraduate Program is also committed to developing the students’ skills in innovation and entrepreneurship.
 A new learning environment implemented in a curriculum called Innopeda (Innovation Pedagogy) has been specially designed to facilitate the development of these skills.
-It fosters collaborative learning experience well suited to the needs and characteristic of Gen-Y students.
-Teamwork skills, innovative idea generation, viable business solutions, and business startups are all the intended learning outcomes aiming to nurture new entrepreneurs at BINUS Business School.
+It fosters collaborative learning experience well suited to the needs and characteristic of new generation of students.
+Teamwork skills, innovative idea generation, viable business solutions, and business startups are all the intended learning outcomes aiming to nurture new entrepreneurs at BINUS Business School International Undergraduate Program.

 An approximate grade breakdown of the assessment items must be prescribed in the course syllabus.
 Subsequent changes must be approved by the relevant head of school.